This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Make your home safe:

 Keep your child away from objects that he may try to swallow.
 You may want to install motion alarms in your house.
 These alarms will wake you if your child gets out of bed at night.
-Talk to your child's primary healthcare provider about other ways to help keep your child safe.
+Talk to your child's healthcare provider about other ways to help keep your child safe.

 Follow your child's treatment plan: